Directional Textual Inversion for Personalized Text-to-Image Generation: Extended Experiments

 \para{Effect of concentration parameter ($\kappa$).} The concentration parameter $\kappa$ of the von Mises-Fisher (vMF) prior controls the strength of the directional regularization.
 We analyzed its effect by varying $\kappa$ while using Riemannian optimization and the ``mean'' embedding magnitude.
 We tested $\kappa = 0.0$ (no prior), $\kappa = 1e-4$ (DTI default), and $\kappa = 5e-4$.

-The results in Table~\ref{tab:ablation} indicate: \begin{itemize} \item With $\kappa = 1e-4$, we observe the best balance between subject similarity and text fidelity. \item Setting $\kappa = 0.0$, which removes the directional prior, leads to lower scores in text fidelity, which validates our method's priority in model's enhancing semantic understanding. \item Increasing the regularization strength with $\kappa = 5e-4$ yields the highest text fidelity among the tested values but at the cost of reduced subject similarity. \end{itemize} Overall, our default choice of $\kappa = 1e-4$ provides a better balance between maintaining subject similarity and ensuring text fidelity.
-Note that $\kappa = 1e-4$ may not be strictly optimal in decimals across all criteria but works reasonably well by providing robust overall performance.
+The results in Table~\ref{tab:ablation} indicate: \begin{itemize} \item With $\kappa = 1e-4$, we observe the best balance between subject similarity and text fidelity. \item Setting $\kappa = 0.0$, which removes the directional prior, leads to lower scores in text fidelity, which suggests that the directional prior improves semantic alignment. \item Increasing the regularization strength with $\kappa = 5e-4$ yields the highest text fidelity among the tested values but at the cost of reduced subject similarity. \end{itemize} Overall, our default choice of $\kappa = 1e-4$ provides a better balance between maintaining subject similarity and ensuring text fidelity.
+Note that $\kappa = 1e-4$ may not be numerically optimal across all criteria but works reasonably well by providing robust overall performance.